 A similar case followed in the same year, targeting the authentication stage of transactions on eCommerce merchants, granting cybercriminals valuable access to server data and placing customer data in danger.

-Enumeration cyberattacks are a major threat because it allows cybercriminals to access valuable data stored on a web server database.
+Enumeration cyber attack is a major threat because it allows cybercriminals to access valuable data stored on a web server database.
 They obtain this data by brute-forcing access to employee accounts on web applications.

 Common attacks target two critical areas: usernames and passwords.
 Cybercriminals try different combinations of passwords and usernames until they find the combination that works.
 This is inadvertently helped along by poor application security that reveals whether a username is in the database or not.